Mohamed-Abotalb/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - First Scirpt is in file 100-change_owner_and_group and it changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

 - Second Script is in file 101-symbolic_link_permissions and it changes the owner and the group owner of _hello to vincent and staff respectively.

+- Third Script is in file 102-if_only and it changes the owner of the file hello to betty only if it is owned by the user guillaume.